 The Robert G. Freeman Center for Career & Completion (Freeman Center) is halfway through its first semester at Pasadena City College (PCC).
 It provides a comprehensive suite of opportunities for students to explore their career paths, expand their interviewing skills, learn about leadership and build CVs or resumes.

 Freeman Center staff, led by Interim Director Sharis Davoodi, are prepared to answer students’ questions or guide them in the right direction.

 “It’s worth it for the student to come in and invest their time in their future,” said Davoodi.
 “It takes time, and we understand that.
 We are willing to see the student as many times as they need it.
 These are all life impacted decisions they are making, and you may have to think about it more.”

 Step 1: Get your workshop on at the Freeman Center

-Twelve workshops to all PCC students throughout the semester.
+Twelve workshops are available to all PCC students throughout the semester.
 Reserving a spot is recommended, but students are welcome to enter within the first 10 minutes of the event.
 Sign-ups are available at the center or online for the workshops, which cover an array of topics, including: